 Inspired by the classic French wine regions, we set up our vineyard using ideas and practices common in the French wine regions but far from common here.

 Eight acres of Chardonnay and Pinot Noir were initially planted in 1999.
-Then one acre of Sauvignon Blanc in 2003, an acre of Chardonnay for sparkling wine base in 2004, and in 2006 an acre of Pinot Gris for our popular dessert wine.
+Then one acre of Sauvignon Blanc in 2003, an acre of Chardonnay for sparkling wine base in 2004, and in 2006 an acre of Pinot Gris for dry white.

 The vineyard is close planted at double the norm of other Adelaide Hills vineyards.